UPPMAX/programming_formalisms/docs/introductions/intro.md

 !!! info "Content"

-    We start with a more **theoretical introduction** covering the software and tools and mindsets for software development.
+    We start with a more **theoretical introduction** covering software and mindsets for software development.

 !!! info "Learning objectives of 'Introduction'"

+    Learners can

     - Identify the main topics and objectives for the week's lessons.
     - Evaluate the importance of engaging with course content and identify strategies to maintain interest and motivation throughout the week.
-    - We will set the start in why a formalized development of software is needed.

 !!!- note "Instructor notes"